hasanzaidi1/AB_game/README.md

 # AB Game

 Welcome to the AB Game repository!
 This project is an implementation of the classic number-guessing game, inspired by the game Mastermind.
-In this game, one player sets a secret four-digit number with no repeating digits, and the other player tries to guess the number with the help of clues provided after each guess.
+In this game, one player (machine) sets a secret four-digit number with no repeating digits, and the other player (machine) tries to guess the number with the help of clues provided after each guess.

 ## Table of Contents
 - [Introduction](#introduction)